cyberjso/Metrics-API/README.markdown

-	http://[serverName]:[port]/api/v1/teams/boards - Returns back all boards available on the system. http://[serverName]:[port]/api/v1/teams/boards/1 - Returns back information about a specific board http://[serverName]:[port]/api/v1/teams/boards/1/cards?startDate=01-Feb-2014&endDate=08-Feb-2014  - Returns back all cards that have startDate and endDate between a given date interval.
-If no date interval is provided, a default one is assumed.
-It is one week (7 days) behind the current date.
+	http://[serverName]:[port]/api/v1/teams/boards - Returns back all boards available on the system. http://[serverName]:[port]/api/v1/teams/boards/1 - Returns back information about a specific board

 ## Queues